brianhigh/imp/README.md

 attempt to load those packages passed to those functions, and attempt to install any packages which fail to load.

+## Limitations

-Note: This will only work for `library`, `require`, etc., function calls which fit on a single line.
+The `find.pkgs` function will only work for `library`, `require`, etc., function calls which fit on a single line.
 If the statement spans more than one line, only the packages listed on the same line as the `library`, `require`, etc., function name will be loaded.
 Since most R programs only load a small number of packages in any given statement, this is not seen as a major drawback.
-If you do have a script with long lists of packages to load, either break the the operations into single-line commands, or use the function `load.pkgs` instead of `library`, `require`, etc., for these situations.
+If you do have a script with long lists of packages to load, either break the the operations into single-line commands, or use the function `load.pkgs` for these situations.
 The `load.pkgs` function is defined in `imp.R` and will be available for use after sourcing the `imp.R` script.

 Example: